-How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, expanding its capital buffer, or be used to address problematic loans, likely making the bank better able to withstand financial trouble.
-Banks that are losing money, however, have less ability to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to deal with problematic loans, likely making the bank better able to withstand economic trouble.
+Banks that are losing money, however, are less able to do those things.

-The American Bank received below-average marks on Bankrate's earnings test, achieving a score of 2 out of a possible 30.
+The American Bank did below-average on Bankrate's test of earnings, achieving a score of 2 out of a possible 30.

-One widely used measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
-The American Bank's most recent annualized quarterly return on equity was 0.00 percent, below the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+The most recent annualized quarterly return on equity for The American Bank was 0.33 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $0 on total equity of $6.4 million.
-The bank experienced an annualized return on average assets, or ROA, of 0.00 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $21,000 on total equity of $6.4 million.
+The bank reported an annualized return on average assets, or ROA, of 0.07 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.